Will there be a happy ending for Swiss cinemas?

 The S word

-Yet despite mothballed theatres, cancelled film festivalsexternal link and postponed film shoots, more films are being watched than ever.
+Yet despite mothballed theatres, cancelled film festivals and postponed film shoots, more films are being watched than ever.
 The big winners of the lockdown are, unsurprisingly, the streaming providers.

 Film consumption is currently reaching record levels thanks to billions of people around the world stuck at home desperate for some form of entertainment.
 Industry leader Netflix has reported the largest growth in its history and Swiss streaming portals such as Cinefile, Filmingo and Artfilm.ch are also reporting sharply rising numbers.